itsjjaavii/Memoria-White-Dwarfs/README.md

 ## SDSS Spectroscopy Data: label data and .dat files

 We need to add the label data and the spectrum data to the "raw" folder.
 For the spectrum data, you will need to reach SDSS rsync mirror.
-For Linux/Mac, you can run the command ```rsync -avz --exclude={'*.gif','Exposures/'} rsync://sdss5@dtn.sdss.org/sdsswork/users/u6033609/v6_0_4/ .``` to download the .dat files (this command will exclude gif files and the Exposure/ folder.) given that you have the appropiate credentials.
+For Linux/Mac, you can run the command ```rsync -avz --exclude={'*.gif','Exposures/'} rsync://sdss5@dtn.sdss.org/sdsswork/users/u6033609/v6_0_4/ .``` to download the .dat files from the folder that was created for this study (this command will exclude gif files and the Exposure/ folder.
+You can omit or rewrite the optional exclude argument as you see fit.
+For example, you can download the lite version of all sdss coadded spectra using ```rsync -avz rsync://sdss5@dtn.sdss.org/sdsswork/bhm/boss/spectro/redux/v6_0_4/spectra/lite/ .```), given that you have the appropiate credentials.
 For windows, I recommend using running ubuntu inside inside windows using <a target="_blank" href="https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview">Windows Subsystem for Linux</a>

 Copy the downloaded folders to the "sdss_dat_files" folder.
 The folder structure should look like this: